yapshinn/moe-kuochuansec/_cca/Performing Arts/Symphonic Band.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Symphonic%20Band/areaoffocus.jpg"  style="width:20%;margin-left:15px;" align = "right">

-<p style="text-align: justify;font-size:16px;">The KCPSS Concert Band takes on a holistic approach in developing every band member's <b>character</b> and provides them with opportunities to gain the relevant knowledge and develop the skills and values that will help them face the challenges of the 21st century.
+<p style="text-align: justify;font-size:16px;">The KCPSS Concert Band takes on a holistic approach in developing every band member's <b>character</b> and provides them with opportunities to gain the relevant knowledge and develop the skills and values that will help them face the challenges of the 21st century. </p>

-Through a tiered leadership structure, members are also given the opportunity to develop <b>leadership</b> skills.
+<p style="text-align: justify;font-size:16px;">Through a tiered leadership structure, members are also given the opportunity to develop <b>leadership</b> skills.</p>

-	The KCPSS Concert Band also seeks to instill <b>love and appreciation</b> for music in its members.
-It is heartening to see the band recruits transform from novices with little or even no background in music, to skilled musicians who take pride in their performances</p>
+<p style="text-align: justify;font-size:16px;">The KCPSS Concert Band also seeks to instill <b>love and appreciation</b> for music in its members.
+It is heartening to see the band recruits transform from novices with little or even no background in music, to skilled musicians who take pride in their performances.</p>

 ### Programmes